1990 History, Trivia and Fun Facts

 US President George H.W.
 Bush and Soviet Union leader Mikhail Gorbachev signed a treaty (Agreement on Destruction and Non-production of Chemical Weapons and on Measures to Facilitate the Multilateral Convention on Banning Chemical Weapons) to end chemical weapon production and begin destroying their respective stocks.

-Lech Walesa became president of Poland, withdrew from the Warsaw Pact.
+Lech Walesa became president of Poland, and withdrew from the Warsaw Pact.

 In December, the German federal election (the first election held since German reunification) was won by Helmut Kohl, who became Chancellor of Germany.